MatthewLM/PeercoinAbeExplorer/README-MYSQL.txt

 Compression can be done at any time, however it is desirable to do it as early as possible; it will take much longer to run on a fully populated database.
-Also please note that you should not compress tables while Abe is running.
+Also please note that you should not compress tables while Peercoin-Abe is running.

 The general command to compress a table is: